Alexander Ferguson fonds

 Name of creator

 Alexander Ferguson was born in Ireland circa 1806 the son of [David] Ferguson.
 His family immigrated to Canada and settled in Goose River [present day Linden], Cumberland County, Nova Scotia.
 He was active in the Reformed Presbyterian Church congregation at Goose River, Nova Scotia serving as the Ruling Elder.
 He was married to Phoebe Peacock (1816-1875).
 She was a native of Shemogue, New Brunswick.
 The couple had the following children: William (b.
 1838), James (1842-1885), Staveley (b.
 1846), David P. (b.
 1848), Margaret (b.
 1851), Eleanor (b.
 1854), Sarah G. (b.
 1857), Robert D. (b.
 1858), and Lucy L. (b.
 1860).
 His son, James Ferguson, attended the Mount Allison Academy in 1864 and 1865.

 Information about the custody of these records prior to acquisition is incomplete.

 Scope and content

-This fonds consists of letters (holograph) written by the Reverend William S. Ferguson to Alexander Ferguson between 1852-1879.
+Fonds consists of hand-written letters sent by the Reverend William S. Ferguson to his cousin Alexander Ferguson between 1852 and 1879.
 Also included are transcribed copies of the earliest five letters.

 Immediate source of acquisition